 - Log out of any apps: Seriously, anyone can use your accounts if you leave them logged in.
 If you need access, try to set PIN codes for individual apps if possible

-- Back up your phone: Make sure your phone is backed up, and make sure that the backup is encrypted and protected by a password and two-factor authentication
+- Back up your phone: Back things up before you go.
+Also, make sure that the backup is encrypted and protected by a password, and two-factor authentication

 - Shut off WiFi: Just do it.
-You’re not likely to be in reach of a WiFi hotspot while inside a big crowd anyway, and any hotspots you might see are possibly honeypots created by cops or criminals
+You’re not likely to be in reach of a WiFi hotspot while inside a big crowd anyway.
+Any hotspots you might see are probably honeypots created by police officers or criminals

 - Disable location services: You don’t need this on unless you’re trying to use your Maps app, and you should really have a physical map